Space & Move Management

 Randy Peterson, Senior Direcor of Real Estate and Facilities, AllianceRxWP

-For this reason, companies can benefit from a tool like Distancing Planner, that essentially does this work for them.
+For this reason, companies can benefit from a tool like Distancing Planner, which can essentially do this work for them.
 It instantly generates seating plans that allow for as much space and distancing as required.

 benefits of using data

-Having in-depth space occupancy is as critical for enterprise facility management as for small companies.
+Having in-depth space occupancy data is as critical for enterprise facility management as it is for small companies.

-If you’re not using your space wisely, then you’re not using it in a cost-effective manner.
 This process is about making the workspace fit for purpose.
-It can lead to real estate savings, but it’s ultimately about supporting workers and fostering a better work environment.
+Granted, if you’re not using your space wisely, you’re not being cost-effective.
+But, more importantly, it’s about supporting workers and fostering a better work environment.

-Having this data can help FMs and workplace leaders make better informed decisions that benefit everyone.
+Having this data can help FMs and workplace leaders make data-driven decisions that benefit everyone.
 You can only be sure of the right solution when you have a good handle on the problem.
-If people fight over desks, maybe that means you need to offer more desks.
+If people are fighting over desks, you probably need to offer more desks.
 Or rework your agile working strategy.
 Or simply invest in better desk booking technology.

 Space occupancy examples